JanKalo/KnowlyBERT/README.md

 ```

 ### Install LAMA
-Do not clone the LAMA repo again.
+Do not clone the LAMA repository again.
 Only install it as an editable package.

 ```shell
 $ cd LAMA/